The time is now for collaborative pharmacy professional leadership

 The proposals include becoming a charity with independent trustees on the Board, increasing the focus on patients and the public, providing greater equity to the devolved nations, strengthening and increasing the flexibility of governance arrangements, as well as enhancing pharmacy’s authority through royal college status.

 APTUK presented its dynamic vision for the future – highlighting the drive for parity of esteem between pharmacy technicians and pharmacists, an approach that equally values the skills, expertise and contribution of all pharmacy professionals and the wider pharmacy team.
-The future shape of PPL must recognise the central importance of equality and equity – the cartoon below demonstrates that being invited to the table is important but people must also be able to meaningfully participate.
+The future shape of PPL must recognise the central importance of equality and equity – being invited to the table is important but people must also be able to meaningfully participate.
 Visible commitment to working practically towards shared goals in a collaborative way also requires transparency as a very important principle to which we should adhere.

 Board members recognised the scale and ambition of the RPS’s proposals and that, while it is too early to explore this now, the RPS plans create the potential for and enable future collaboration across pharmacy professional leadership bodies (PLBs) and specialist professional groups (SPGs), should members wish to explore this at a future date.